Antique-Lovers’ Paradise Returns to Petoskey

 Dave Fraser is a longtime antiques dealer with over 30 years of experience, and he manages this year’s

-pair of Petoskey antiques shows with his wife, Lena, from their home in Torch Lake.
+pair of Petoskey antiques shows with his wife, Lana, from their home in Torch Lake.
 “Petoskey’s been running

 this show for 22 years, and I took it over after Emmet County revamped the fairgrounds,” Fraser explained.
 “The

 show was at NCMC for four years, then I took it over.
-We have two shows this year — one the first week of July, and
+We have two shows this year — one the first weekend of July,

 Antiques at the Fairgrounds is a curated show, meaning not just anyone can show up and sell antiques.
 The dealers

 are vetted by Fraser and his crew to make sure there aren’t any reproductions or false antiques being sold.
 “We

 bring in over 170 big dealers from New York, Iowa, Wisconsin, South Carolina, Florida — mainly folks from east of the

 Mississippi, plus some dealers from Texas,” Fraser said.
 “There are four full buildings of dealers, and 14 group